- Pastoral Care

 Implications - memory

-- We must watch out for bad habits in learners and never accept them
+- We must watch out for the bad habits and never accept them

-• We need to establish accepted good habits – working routines, presentation policy, etc.
+- We need to establish accepted good habits – working routines, presentation, etc.

 - To provide the environment in which children can best learn

 - To ensure this environment is safe and stimulating

 - To assist children to engage with new learning

 - To act as the ‘knowledgeable other’

 - To engage with the community to enhance learning